 Physicists have demonstrated with incontrovertible facts that it is eminently healthy to conserve the virile principle.
-The seminal secretion has an immense imminent value, and if kept in the system is absorbed and adds enormously to a man's magnetic, mental and spiritual force, a force which in ordinary married life is constantly being expended.
-Other things being equal, the man who wisely conserves this force, as compared with those who waste it, will be in concentrated mental and physical power and effectiveness, like a Daniel and his companions, as contrasted with the weaklings who ate of the king's meat.
+The seminal secretion has a wonderful imminent value, and if retained is absorbed into the system and adds enormously to a man's magnetic, mental and spiritual force.
+In ordinary married life this force is constantly being wasted.
+Other things being equal, the man who wisely conserves is in concentrated mental and physical power and effectiveness, like a Daniel and his companions.
+He builds and constructs, he is the orator and the inventor.
+He is the leader of great movements, because his power is drawn from an inexhaustible storage battery functions.

-The testes glands may be considered analogous to the salivary and lachrymal glands.
-In these there is no fluid secreted except on demand of their respective functions.
 The thought of food makes the mouth water for a short time only, while the presence of the food causes an abundant yield of saliva.

+The testes may be considered analogous to the salivary and lachrymal glands, in which there is no fluid secreted except at the demand of their respective

-It is customary for physiologists to assume that the spermatic secretion is analogous to bile, which, when once formed, must be expelled.
+It is customary for physiologists to assume that the spermatic secretion is analogous to bile, which when once formed, must be expelled.

-But substitute the word tears for bile, and you put before the mind an altogether different idea.
-One knows that tears, in falling drops, are not essential to life and health.
+But substitute the word tears for bile, and you put before the mind an idea altogether different.
+Tears, as falling drops, are not essential to life and health.
 A man may be in perfect health and not cry once in five or even fifty years.
 The lachrymal fluid is ever present, but in such small quantities that it is unnoticed.
 Where are tears while they remain unshed?
 They are ever ready, waiting to spring forth when there is an adequate cause, but they do not accumulate and distress the man because they are not shed daily, weekly or monthly.
-The component elements of the tears are prepared in the system, they are on hand, passing through the circulation, ready to mix and flow whenever they are needed; but if they mix, accumulate and flow without adequate cause, without physical irritation or mental emotion, it is at once decided that there is a disease of the lachrymal glands.
+The component elements of the tears are prepared in the system, they are on hand, passing through the circulation, ready to mix and flow whenever they are needed; but if they mix, accumulate and flow without adequate cause, there is a disease of the lachrymal glands.
 While there are no exact analogues in the body, yet the tears and the spermatic fluids are much more analogous in their normal manner of secretion and use than are the bile and the semen.
-Neither flow of tears nor semen is essential to life or health.
+Neither flow of tears nor of semen is essential to life or health.
 Both are largely under the control of the imagination, the emotions, and the will; and the flow of either is liable to be arrested in a moment by sudden mental action.

-Were men and boys made to believe and feel that it is as degrading for them to allow a seminal emission without rational and proper cause, as it is unmanly for them to shed tears frequently or on trivial occasions, and that, moreover, uncalled for emission is a destructive waste of life material, the formation of habits of masturbation, promiscuous intercourse and marital profligacy, with all their disastrous consequences, might be largely prevented.
+It is as degrading for them to allow a seminal emission without rational and proper cause, as it is unmanly for them to shed tears frequently or on trivial occasions.
+If they could know, moreover, that an uncalled for emission is a destructive waste of life material, perhaps the formation of habits of masturbation, promiscuous intercourse and marital profligacy, with all their disastrous consequences, might be largely prevented.